Disclaimer – Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment… Read more here

 Yes, anxiety can trigger these episodes.
 The exact cause and likelihood are unknown, but researchers are aware that those who suffer from anxiety have a higher probability of having this disorder.

-Being aroused from a deep sleep is bound to make someone feel confused and disoriented.
-It takes the brain and body time to go from sleeping to waking.
+Being roused because it takes the brain and body time to go from sleeping to waking from deep sleep is bound to make someone feel confused and disoriented.
 However, most people recover quickly and become alert within seconds.
-Those with confusional arousal can remain in a semi-conscious state for several minutes, or even hours.
+Those with confusional arousal can remain in a semi-conscious state for several minutes.

-Yes, they occur in toddlers and kids as well.
+Yes, confusional arousals occur in toddlers and kids as well.
 However, they'll usually outgrow the condition as they enter their teenage years and adulthood.
-When confusional arousals continue as an adult, treatment may become necessary.
+However, when confusional arousals continue as an adult, treatment may become necessary.